-On 1 July 2017, the cap will reduce to $100,000 or $300,000 over a three-year period if you are under 65.
+The current non-concessional contribution cap is $100,000 or $300,000 over a three-year period if you are under 65.
 Transitional arrangements apply if you are already in a three-year period that started before 1 July 2017.
 Only people with a total superannuation balance of less than $1.6 million will be eligible to make non-concessional contributions.
 See our budget update for more information.

 Amounts over these caps are known as excess contributions.
 If you go over the cap, the Australian Taxation Office will give you an opportunity to withdraw the excess amount from your super fund, along with 85% of the investment earnings.
 Any associated earnings withdrawn will be taxed at your marginal rate of tax, less a 15% rebate for tax already paid in the fund.

 We can’t accept personal contributions without first receiving your tax file number so please ensure we have this information.
 You can provide your TFN by logging into your account, or you can .

 To claim a tax deduction for your super contributions, complete a Notice of intent to claim a tax deduction for personal contributions form.
 You should do this before you lodge your tax return for that year and before the end of the financial year following the year you made the contribution.
 Once you have acknowledgement from us, we will tax the contribution at 15% as we do with any concessional contribution.
 You can then claim a tax deduction from the ATO, if eligible.

 Ways to pay